FinleyJDev/NordLynx-WireGuard-Config-Generator/README.md

 ### **Step 4 – Connect to a NordVPN Server**

-Open the NordVPN app and connect to any server.
+Open the NordVPN app and connect to your desired server.
 The script pulls the active connection info to retrieve the correct WireGuard credentials.

 ---